BossyNine/bakery_sales_prediction/3_Model/README.md

 ```

 First SGD seems to produce better results, but in the end ADAM was better at optimizing the validation mape, which was just for sanity checking.
+The mape still was not exceedingly good for the different categories.
+And I could not conclude from what this problem stems.